MarcusRoeckrath/fbtr64toolbox/README.md

 # Set this to true if you are affected."
 FBREVERSEFTPWAN="false"

-# Use http or https SOAP request
+# Use http or https SOAP request; also used for wget/curl downloads
+# from fritzboxcalls if fritzbox does not return full url string
+# beginning with http or https.
 # Normally http requests are much faster than https requests.
 type="https"

 # Authentification settings